JaberAskari/ArtStore/README.md

-# Self Grading
+# Self evaluation

-* Jaber Askar M2947
-* Suggested Garad : 5
-* I graded myself 5 becase I spent around 70-80 hours on the project.
-Also I did all the requirements for the project.
-Down there are all the things that I have done in this project:
+Below there are all the things that I have done in this project:
     * Getting data from Mysql database
     * Inserting Data to Mysql databse
-    * Using Json and converting it to usabele data
+    * Using Json and converting it to usabele data for communicating between back end and front end
-    * Sending data to from React or Laravel server as a http post resquest
+    * Sending data from React to Laravel server as a http post resquest
-    * Sending json data from Laravel to React js
+    * Sending json response data from Laravel to React js
-    * Getting Data from API in React
+    * Created a rest API